akvaplan-niva/fvtools/README.md

 # On the workflow in this repository

 This repo has two main branches: `master` and `dev`.

-Master is protected (meaning you have to open a merge request to get stuff in there). `dev` is for active development and is occasionally merged into `master`.
+`master` is protected (you have to open a merge request to get stuff in there).

+`dev` is for active development and is occasionally merged into `master`.

 # Setup
 We recommend using a singularity container, a Singularity.def definitions file is provided.
 Create a singularity image from a linux terminal on a machine where you have sudo privileges, and type: